Nightmask3/Infinitus-Engine/README.txt

 		o Sphere vs AABB
 · Game Requirements
-	o Human player control of a ship, avatar, or character o Game runs at 30 fps most of the time. o At least 2 different types of enemies with different 	behaviors. o LEFT - RIGHT
+	o Human player control of a ship, avatar, or character o Locked at 60 fps o Collision between player and enemies
-		o UP - DOWN
-o Collision between player and enemies o In-game controls screen
+	Enemies have behavior component of LEFT - RIGHT movement o In-game controls screen
 	o Press M to see controls
 o Game must have a win / lose condition.